Subaru-PFS/drp_doc/pipelineUser/calibs.rst

 which is the time before and after the epoch of the calib that it will be used.
 The calib repository can live anywhere, but we normally put it inside the data repository.

-The construction of bias, dark, flat and fiber trace uses an MPI process pool, so can operate on a cluster over multiple nodes (via Slurm or PBS);
+The construction of bias, dark, flat and fiber profiles uses an MPI process pool, so can operate on a cluster over multiple nodes (via Slurm or PBS);
 however, the current small data volumes mean this is not helpful at the moment.